Vinodh-Machireddy/ml/FLOW.md

 **Tech stack:**  Kubeflow Pipelines(KFP), Mlflow, ArgoCD, Kserve, Prometheus & Grafana, GitHub Actions, AWS, Git, GitHub, DVC, Docker, Kubernetes, Python, Linux.

 ## 2. What the Data Scientists hand over to MLOps

+Data scientists own everything related to model development — choosing the architecture, deciding whether to fine-tune a pre-trained model or train from scratch, selecting hyperparameters, running experiments in Jupyter notebooks, and evaluating which approach gives the best metrics.
+Fine-tuning is a modeling decision, so it falls squarely in their domain.

-**as a Senior MLOps Engineer.** my job is not to build the model from scratch — we have data scientists for that.
-My responsibility starts from the point where we need to productionize that model.
+**as a Senior MLOps Engineer.** My responsibility starts from the point where we need to productionize that model.
 That means — how do we take this model from a Jupyter notebook, build a proper training pipeline around it, package it, deploy it to production, serve it in real time, monitor it, and retrain it.

 **Data ingestion from Vehical to s3**
 The raw telemetry data lands in S3 via the ingestion pipeline from platform engineering teams.
 Now the data science team pull this raw data from s3, did their EDA, cleaned it, and future engineering steps and pushes the processed training dataset back into S3 as **Parquet files. i.e train.parquet**.